During the closure of schools in Uganda due to the Covid-19 pandemic, there was a countrywide learning crisis.

-This three-member committee consists of the secretary education in the office of the LC1 and two other members elected from within the community.
+This three-member committee consists of the secretary of education in the office of the LC1 and two other members elected from within the community.

 Members of the community have formed village savings and loan associations.
 FICH has given them a revolving fund, where they borrow and return with a 10% interest on any principal amount.
 30% of this interest is allocated to the education pool, which they refer to as the Education Trust Fund.
-This fund goes to support any education related activity provided it is in the village work plan and budget.
+This fund goes to support any education-related activity provided it is in the village work plan and budget.

 Ms Lillian Alinga, a volunteer teacher at Ongor Learning Centre, Alidi Parish in Loro Sub-county, said the centre has impacted positively on the education of children.

-“It has encouraged the parents to support the education of their children, and has also made people to understand that education has no age limit,” Ms Alinga adds.
+“It has encouraged the parents to support the education of their children, and has also made people understand that education has no age limit,” Ms Alinga adds.

 Mr Benson Walter Dila, the Oyam LC5 chairman, thanked the community and the development partner for establishing the learning centres.